 SDRS administers various student activity funds.
 To familiarise students with the requirements and procedures of the application for student activity funds, briefing sessions for student bodies are offered.

-Organising and Coordinating Leadership Development Activities
+Organising and Coordinating Leadership Development and Service Learning Activities

 Coordinating Orientation Activities for New Students